top of page

 We will have different stations set up for kids to explore at their own pace.

-In between morning classes, they can choose self-led play or guided crafts.
+In between morning classes, they can choose self-led, parent-assisted play or crafts.

 Included with membership!